Daniele Polencic

 If the "Endpoints" section is empty, there are two explanations:

-1. You don't have any Pod running with the correct label (hint: you should check if you are in the right namespace).
+1. You don't have any Pod running with the correct label (hint: you should check if you are in the correct namespace).

 2. You have a typo in the selector labels of the Service.

-If you see a list of endpoints, but still can't access your application, then the targetPort in your service is the likely culprit.
+If you see a list of endpoints but still can't access your application, the targetPort in your service is likely the culprit.

 How do you test the Service?